catekat16/ezTippin/README.md

 4) - design ezTippin gradient app icon (kind of like Instagram's) - yup
 5) - (hidden lol) shimmer animated title launch screen (using gradient masks)
         - can't assign launch screen to class so had to use another view controller in main storyboard but too tedious to click through
-6) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - sortof
+6) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - fixed
+7) - actually get different gradient shades for selected segment on segmentedControl - so hard to change default settings of segmentedControl but finally did it!

 ## More Notes